StingraySoftware/HENDRICS/docs/tutorials/simulation.rst

     For a general introduction to HENDRICS's workflow, please read the :ref:`quicklook-tutorial` tutorial

-To simulate datasets, `MaLTPyNT` includes the `HENfake` script.
+To simulate datasets, `HENDRICS` includes the `HENfake` script.
 It can simulate event lists with a fixed count rate or from an input light curve.
 Also, it is able to apply a dead time filter to the simulated event lists.